Shadows Over Loathing

 - 3 % negative mentions

-“The story is funny and interesting, the characters are lovable, and the mechanics are excellent.”
+“The story is funny and interesting, the characters are lovable (my favorite being Molly), and the mechanics are excellent.”

 “The number one reason I believe I do not like this game is the main story.
-The 'West of Loathing' story was nothing short of beautiful, but here you're not allowed to do anything without advancing the main story.
-I found it quite boring as a concept, with assisting in the banishing of evil spirits from objects being a relatively dull concept and not one worthy of the promised Lovecraftian dark horror with that classic loathing humor I was waiting for.
-Instead, I got 'Ghostbusters: Straight to DVD' stick figure edition.”
+The 'West of Loathing' story was nothing short of beautiful, a complete lack of one, rather just a broad directive 'get to 'Frisco'.
+But here you're not allowed to do anything without advancing the main story, which I found quite boring as a concept.
+Assisting in the banishing of evil spirits from objects is a relatively boring concept and not one worthy of the promised Lovecraftian dark horror with that classic loathing humor that I was waiting for; instead, I got 'Ghostbusters: Straight to DVD Stickfigure Edition.'”

 - 44 % positive mentions